webciter/GLSLFragmentShader/README.md

 <h4>GLSLFragmentShader.enableMouse</h4>

-Within the JSON definition to mouse interation can be enabled and disable manually but if set in the json definition it will default to that.
+Within the JSON definition to mouse interaction can be enabled and disabled manually but if set it in the json definition it will default to that.

 <h3>Where to get these Fragment Shaders</h3>